microsoft/botframework-cli/Internal-Hackathon-Oct-18-2019.md

   * Run npm i -g @microsoft/botframework-cli

 * Ensure Telemetry is enabled:
-  * Accepting the promp after the installation OR
+  * Run bf.
+When/if prompted accept the prompt
-  * Run bf config:set:telemetry --enable
+  * AlternativelyRun bf config:set:telemetry --enable
 * Hack it: Use to create/manage bots
 * Hack it challenge: Use with Virtual Assistant